Back to blog

 14 seconds per gate change

-A top-5 European flag carrier runs 96 Oracle Forms screens across its operations control center.
-Gate reassignments happen in 14 seconds, measured from keystroke to published.
-The controllers have tried three replacement systems since 2018.
-None of them hit that number.
-All of them were quietly rolled back.
+Why has every major carrier that tried to replace Oracle Forms in its operations center rolled the replacement back?
+A top-5 European flag carrier runs 96 Forms screens in its ops control center and completes gate reassignments in 14 seconds, keystroke to published.
+Three replacement systems since 2018.
+None hit the number.
+All got quietly withdrawn.

 This is the paradox of airline modernization.
 The green screens are ugly.
 They are also faster than almost anything that replaced them.